Darwish-md/State-Exam-2023/Topic-11.md

 # Part 2: Time complexity of algorithms: insertion sort, merge sort, searching in linear and logarithmic time.
 Quick sort, the minimal number of necessary comparisons.
 Sorting in linear time: radix sort, bucket sort.
 ## Time complexity of algorithms
-The time complexity of an algorithm is a measure of the amount of time required by an algorithm to run, as a function of the input size.
+- The time complexity of an algorithm is a measure of the amount of time required by an algorithm to run, as a function of the input size.
 It provides an estimation of how the running time of an algorithm increases with the increase in the input size.
 Time complexity is typically expressed using big O notation, which represents the upper bound or worst-case scenario of the algorithm's running time.

+- an algorithm has a logarithmic time complexity if the number of operations it performs is proportional to the logarithm of the size of the input.
+The base of the logarithm can vary, but commonly used bases include 2 (log₂) and the natural logarithm (logₑ).

-Time complexity helps in analyzing the efficiency and scalability of algorithms.
+- Time complexity helps in analyzing the efficiency and scalability of algorithms.
 It allows us to compare algorithms and determine which one is more efficient for solving a particular problem.
 Generally, we aim to design algorithms with lower time complexity to achieve faster execution and better performance.

 Commonly used notations in time complexity analysis include: